padre-lab-eu/pypads-notebooks/README.md

 # pypads-notebooks

 This project has sample notebooks on how to run pypads and customize it to track different parameters and results.
-This will be mirrored to GitHub so that users can have a first hand look on how to use the Pads infrastructure to run their own experiments
+This will be mirrored to GitHub so that users can have a first hand look on how to use the Pads infrastructure to run their own experiments.

 ## How the notebooks are organized
 The main folders here are single_run and multiple_runs.